dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

-For step-by-step instructions for specifying whether a course-wide discussion topic is unified or divided, see :ref:`Specify Whether CourseWide Discussion Topics are Cohorted` and XXXXXXX.
+For step-by-step instructions for specifying whether a course-wide discussion topic is unified or divided, see :ref:`Specify Whether CourseWide Discussion Topics are Divided` and XXXXXXX.

 =====================================================